-CONNECTICUT ARCHITECTURE: A History in 100 Places
+CONNECTICUT ARCHITECTURE: Stories of 100 Places

 Connecticut has a rich built heritage extending back to, and even before, the first European settlement in the 1630s.
 This heritage consists of works of architecture, landscape architecture, engineering, and town and city planning that embody the story of the state and its people.